 The Gender Gap project is also based on recent work by data scientists Mihaljević-Brandt et al. (2016)

 [47].
 In this recently published study, the relatively low percentage of women publishing in mathematical journals was highlighted.
-The new study covers all the collaborating disciplines, and once again it is hoped that insights about the gender gap in different disciplines will emerge.
-Since the gender of authors is rarely among required or volunteered data in scientific publications, the project uses gender inference application programming interfaces (APIs) to deduce estimated gender from the names of authors, together with a weighted certainty of assignment.
-In the first study, acceptable confidence for 61% of the authors identified was achieved.
-A significant part of the work is the evaluation of the methods used, as stressed in section 4.2 above, and new error metrics and constraints have been devised.
+The new study covers all the collaborating disciplines, and once again it is hoped that insights about the gender gap in different disciplines, and change over time, will emerge.

 Database of good practices

 The communication of the findings from the tasks above is intended to support good choices of interventions and initiatives, with relevance to the culture from which the data in the surveys is drawn.
 At the same time, it is recognized that initiatives are routinely reinvented, and seldom professionally evaluated.
 Therefore, as task to collect and maintain a database of published evaluated interventions aimed at increasing the participation of girls and women in science.
-This is motivated by the desire to make the efforts of one region available to another, to share the effort involved, and to increase confidence in the choice of interventions.

-Better career guidance is an additional aim of this task, with emphasis on how to reach the key advisors in the career choices of girls: parents and teachers.
+Better career guidance is an additional aim of this task, with emphasis on how to reach the key advisors in the career choices of girls: parents, especially in the developing world, and teachers.
 This third task is deeply challenging.

 Conclusions